- 1 #1 Is it really worth reading?

 Step 1: Copy the most important parts to a document.
 The gold nuggets.

-Step 3: Put in your own words, those red parts, but do not limit yourself to what is there – Put things that you remember that are related to that, not necessarily from the book.
+Step 3: Rewrite, in your own words, those red parts, but do not limit yourself to what is there – Put things that you remember that are related to that, not necessarily from the book.

 Step 1: While you’re reading, write the parts you find the most interesting in your own words.
 It’s as if you were doing the previous method live, as you read.